DirkTorre/imdb_postgres/README.md

 ### Run commands to execute the creation of the database

+#### old commands for deleting the old database and creating a new one

 ```bash
 su - postgres
 psql -d 'postgres' -U postgres -c "DROP DATABASE IF EXISTS imdb;"